WAdama/nas_ab_status/README.md

 ```
 Instead of the device name in "Parameters" enter path and name of config file.

+**HINT:** If you're using special characters from your language like the german Umlaut, set the parameters into quotation marks!

 This script will set default values for limits in the "Time Passed" channel:

 Upper warning limit: 36 h (129600 s)